Miso: Solution to

 From 0 to 1: This project was a deep dive into the 0-to-1 product lifecycle, reinforcing my ability to connect a deep user insight to a viable business model and go-to-market plan.

-The Power of a tightly-scoped MVP: By ruthlessly prioritizing the core user journey, we were able to define a focused and achievable MVP that solved the most critical user problem first.
+The power of a tightly scoped MVP: By ruthlessly prioritizing the core user journey, we defined a focused and achievable MVP that solved the most critical user problem first.